 - Time is a guide rather than a determining factor for when the starter is ready.
 Use the cues and your senses to determine when it’s ready.
 It may take longer than eight days.
 It’s ready when it’s ready.

-- For your starter or saved discard from your established starter, if you see any mold, a layer of pinkish/orange color or it smells off, throw it out and make a new starter.
+- Healthy Starter: for your starter or saved discard from your established starter, if you see any mold, a layer of pinkish/orange color or it smells off, throw it out and make a new starter.
 This can be avoided simply keeping your starter well fed and strong, refreshing it weekly in the fridge or daily at room temperature.

 - Through testing this recipe, I chose organic unbleached all purpose flour.
 It’s a flour I always have on hand, it’s easy to find, generally, and it works.
 If you use something different, please share in the comments!